AlexShao1116/KATTIS_Project/problemskeleton/submissions/accepted/README.md

 ## Could a less efficient solution still pass the test cases?
 No, other comparison that is O(nlogn) or O(n^2) would not pass when the test cases is a "stress cases".
-When n approx = 1 000 000 and m range of number is very small, it is almost O(n).
+When n approx = 1 000 000 and m max number is very small (range from 0 in our case), it is almost O(n).

 ## Which of the three programming languages performed best?
 C++ -> Java -> Python